otto-de-legacy/turing-microservice/README.md

 ## Breaking changes

-_turing-microservice_ is used for a number of different services now.
-Still it is a work in progress.
+_turing-microservice_ is a work in progress.
 See [CHANGELOG.md](./CHANGELOG.md) for instructions on breaking changes.

 ## Features included